Nimisha-James/Crop_prediction/README.md

-# Soil Image Classification and Crop Prediction
+# Crop Prediction using Soil Imaging

 This repository contains a project that uses a Swin Transformer model to classify soil images into four types: **Alluvial**, **Black**, **Red**, and **Clay**.
 After classifying the soil type, the model further extracts texture and other features to predict the most suitable crop for that soil type using numerical data.